AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 ## 4. Edge: Connectivity Test

-Let's launch a connectivity test, from the Workstation "Edge" inside the DC in New York.
+Let's initiate a connectivity test from the 'Edge' workstation located inside the Data Center in New York.

 ```{figure} images/lab8-newjoe2.png
 ---